 What are migraines?
-They are not just painful headaches – they are a host of multiple symptoms that are disabling and can last for days, weeks or months.
+What are they from... exactly?
+They're not just painful headaches – they have a host of multiple symptoms that are disabling and can last for days, weeks or months... sometimes forever.

 The World Health Organization (WHO) rates migraine as a leading cause of disability worldwide.
-The statistics vary a little, but overall: eighteen percent of women; six to eight percent of men; and two percent of children will experience migraine in their life time.
+The statistics vary a little, but overall: 18 percent of women; 6 - 8 percent of men; and 2 percent of children will experience migraine in their lifetime.

 An astounding number once added up.
 And it is global.
 No one culture escapes this condition.
 There is no known cure in the history of migraine.
-The theories have changes over the years, there has been great debate over what are migraines?
-So, here is what I can gather:
+The theories have changed over the years, there has been great debate over what are migraines?

 It was first believed that a dilation of blood vessels within the head caused the migraine attack.

-The Greeks used to drill holes in our skulls to relieve pressure, thank goodness we are past that barbaric form of finding relief.
+The Greeks used to drill holes in people's skulls to relieve pressure, thank goodness we are past that barbaric form of finding relief.

 • It starts with a trigger – could be any trigger: food, food allergies, other allergies, weather changes, hormone changes, smoke, perfume.
 Please click on these links to read more about migraine headache triggers or the most common migraine triggers.